- Be 62 or older.

 - Demonstrate the financial stability to meet the loan’s ongoing obligations, such as home maintenance costs, property taxes, homeowners insurance, and homeowners association fees, if applicable.

-Just because you can refinance, however, doesn’t mean you should.
+Just because you can refinance your reverse mortgage, however, doesn’t mean you should.
 There should be a clear benefit to refinancing.
 That said, here are three reasons why refinancing could make sense — the first two have to do with putting more money in your pocket; the third, with your peace of mind.

 Run the numbers.
-Based on your furnishing some basic information (your age, home value, and equity), many reverse mortgage calculators including AAG’s calculator at https://www.aag.com/reverse-mortgage-calculator/, can give you a ballpark figure of what you might receive on your refinance.
+Based on your furnishing some basic information (your age, home value, and equity), many calculators, including AAG’s reverse mortgage calculator, can give you a ballpark figure of what you might receive on your refinance.
 If you prefer, contact your reverse mortgage professional directly to run the numbers for you.

 A reverse mortgage refinance isn’t something you should rush into.
 In fact, many lenders impose a seasoning requirement, which only allows those who have had their original reverse mortgage for a certain period (typically 18 months) to refinance.
-To find out if a reverse mortgage loan is right for you, click here.
+Find out if a reverse mortgage is right for you.

 But if during that period you have seen a significant increase in your home’s value or a decrease in interest rates, that may be your incentive to act.
 Another reason could be that you simply want the assurance and peace of mind that, on the condition that property taxes, homeowners insurance, home maintenance obligations, and complying with the loan terms, your spouse can remain in your home if you pass away or have to move out of the home permanently.